Harry Specters

+Harry Specters is a UK-based artisan chocolate company and social enterprise headquartered in Ely, Cambridgeshire.
+Founded in 2012 by Mona Shah MBE, and Shaz Shah, the company aims to provide employment and training opportunities for autistic individuals through the production of handcrafted chocolates.

+The company combines commercial chocolate production with a social impact model focused on improving employment outcomes for neurodivergent people.
+It reports that for every £1 spent, approximately 69p of social value is generated through its activities (based on Cost Benefit Analysis).

 Harry Specter's products received one Three-Star rating and two One-Star awards in the Guild of Fine Food's Great Taste Awards for 2014.
 As well, the Guardian ranked their chocolate Easter egg as the best chocolate made by a social enterprise in 2014.

-As of 2024, the company has helped 350+ autistic people through paid work and free work experience.
+As of 2026, the company has helped 350+ autistic people through paid work and free work experience.
 In addition the company has won the following awards: